8 Psychology Hacks to Make Your Products & Services Seem Like a Bargain

 Studies consistently show that $3.99 sells better than $4, $29 better than $30 and $299 better than $300.
 The impact on your profit after taking down that one dollar or cent is negligible, but for a significant portion of your clients, this small reduction makes a quite a difference.
 After all, $29 is still within the $20s price range, while $30 just isn’t.

-If you do decide to apply this method, you may want to take a look at this consumer study that found that number-9-endings really are effective in increasing sales, but they become immediately less successful if combined with a “Sale” note, or if all prices on the store also have a number-9-ending.
+If you do decide to apply this method, you may want to take a look at this consumer study that found that number-9-endings really are effective in increasing sales, but they become immediately less successful if combined with a “Sale” note, or if all prices on the website also have a number-9-ending.
 Something to think about.

-You can anchor clients to a particular item in several ways: place it near products that are more expensive, making it the more economic choice; highlight it with a note that marks it as “deal of the day” or “popular item”; position that item between two extremes – one limited but very cheap, the other extensive but pricey – to appeal to the reason-oriented and averse shopper.
+You can anchor clients to a particular item in several ways: place it near products or services that are more expensive, making it the more economic choice; highlight it with a note that marks it as “deal of the day” or “popular item”; position that item between two extremes – one limited but very cheap, the other extensive but pricey – to appeal to the reason-oriented and averse shopper.

 These marketing tricks work for several reasons: